 Among those that fled were the Mdwandwe clan, who headed for Mozambique, coercing the local Tonga people to form a cooperative army with them – the Jere-Ngoni.
 By 1825, blazing their own trail of carnage, the Jere-Ngoni entered Malawi, terrorising the Yao people near the lake and the Tumbuka people to the north, raiding villages, butchering old men and forcibly enlisting young men.
 The army settled on Lake Malawi and were to remain there until their Mdwandwe chief's death in 1845.
 This bloody period is remembered as 'The Killing'.

-Slavery, and a slave trade, had existed in Africa for many centuries, but in the early 19th century demand from outside Africa increased considerably.
-Swahili-Arabs, who dominated the trade on the east coast of Africa, pushed into the interior, using powerful local tribes such as the Yao to raid and capture their unfortunate neighbours.
-Several trading centres were established in Malawi, including Karonga and Nkhotakota – towns that still have a Swahili-Arab influence today.
+Enslavement, and the trade of enslaved people, had existed in Africa for many centuries, but in the early 19th century demand for free labour from outside Africa increased considerably.
+Swahili-Arabs, who dominated the trade on the east coast of Africa, pushed into the interior, using powerful local tribes such as the Yao to raid and capture their neighbours.
+Several centres for the trade of enslaved people were established in Malawi, including Karonga and Nkhotakota – towns that still have a Swahili-Arab influence today.

 Livingstone & the First Missionaries

-The first Europeans to arrive in Malawi were Portuguese explorers who reached the interior from Mozambique in the early 1600s.
-Its most famous explorer, though, was David Livingstone from Scotland, whose exploration heralded the arrival of Europeans in a way that was to change Malawi forever.
+The first Europeans to arrive in Malawi were Portuguese colonizers who reached the interior from Mozambique in the early 1600s.
+Its most famous colonizer, though, was David Livingstone from Scotland, whose exploration heralded the arrival of Europeans in a way that was to change Malawi forever.

 In 1858, when Livingstone found his route up the Zambezi blocked, he followed a major tributary called the Shire into southern Malawi, reaching Lake Malawi in September 1859 – and providing fodder for thousands of tourist brochures to come by reportedly dubbing it the ‘lake of stars’.